camptocamp/odoo-project-tools/README.md

 `otools-ba`: tools for functional people, see [documentation](docs/otools-ba.md).

 `otools-pr`: tools to test pull request on a local odoo running a database dump, see [documentation](docs/otools-pr.md).

+`otools-db`: tools to manage local databases

+`otools-cloud`: tools to interact with the cloud platform

 Use `--help` to get the list of subcommands.